nogalpaulina/hrs-portlets/README.md

 ### Specific to Payroll Information

-#### `directDepositSelfServiceUrl` portlet preference (optional)

-+ When set, configures the href of the "Update your Direct Deposit" link, as experienced by employees with the role required for this access.
-+ When not set, all employees will use the hard-coded href linking to a PDF that employees without the role experience.

 #### `understandingEarningUrl` portlet preference (optional)

 + When set, configures the href of the "Understanding Your Earnings Statement" link.